coinbase-samples/prime-fix-md-go/README.md

 ## Features

-- **Real-time Market Data**: Subscribe to live trades, order book updates, and OHLCV candles
+- **Real-time Market Data**: Subscribe to live trades, order book updates, and OHLCV data
 - **Snapshot Data**: Get point-in-time snapshots of trades, order books, and OHLCV data
 - **SQLite Storage**: All market data is stored in a local SQLite database for analysis
 - **CLI Interface**: Interactive command-line interface with tab completion